maxx1128/Webdev-Study-Notes/NonFiction/YouAreNotSoSmart.md

 #### Truth
 You're unaware of the constant nudging you receive from ideas formed in your unconscious mind.

+> Priming works only if you aren't aware of it, and those who depend on priming to put food on the table work very hard to keep their influence hidden.

+Look for things meant to be flashy or get your attention in certain situations.
+It may be to keep you distracted from different primers being placed around them that you still see enough to affect you.

 ## Confabulation

 #### Misconception